ernestyalumni/HrdwCCppCUDA/README.md

 Get the base address of the typeinfo for the type, like `print &'typeinfo for Type'`.

-### 'p instanceClassobjyouwant->clsmemberyouwant`; how to get value of a data member of a class instance object in gdb
+### `p instanceClassobjyouwant->clsmemberyouwant`; how to get value of a data member of a class instance object in gdb

 [How to get value of a data member in gdb?](https://stackoverflow.com/questions/10814170/how-to-get-value-of-a-data-member-in-gdb)